“I love titties!”

 He wrote back hurt and confused.
 I reassured him that I sometimes get blurty and my language gets spurty so he can die with an undeservedly clean conscience but I have no wish to ever communicate with him again.

 America deserves Trump.
-He has been some 40 years in the making.
-Teleogically speaking, he has many hundreds of years in the making.
-My ‘book’ is slowly but surely drawing to a conclusion.
-History, on the other hand, has just begun all over again because it never fucking ends.
+Ideologically, he has been roughly 40 years in the making.
+Teleologically, he has been hundreds of years in the making.
+This ‘book’ is slowly but surely drawing to a conclusion.
+History, on the other hand, has just begun all over again.
+Because it never fucking ends.